 This project requires a little extra work on Mom’s (or Dad's) part, but the result is a unique heart-shaped pendant featuring your babe’s fingerprints.
 Find the full craft idea, along with links to all the materials you'll need (including oven-bake clay and cookie cutters), at That's What Che Said.

-Another spin on the handprint art concept, this craft creates an actual handprint out of sand.
-The blogger used it as a way to immortalize a child’s first trip to the beach, but the reminder of just how tiny baby's hands are make it a memorable Mother's Day gift.
+Another spin on the handprint art concept, this craft creates a handprint out of sand.
+The reminder of just how tiny baby's hands are make it a memorable Mother's Day gift.
 Steps to make one yourself can be found at Crafting a Green World.

 What are your favorite crafts to create with baby for Mother’s Day?
 Share in a comment.